xiaokaizip/Dotfiles/README.md

-# Dotfiles
+My own dotfiles resources.
-My own dotfiles resources
+If you think these .files are suitable for you, please clone the repository.